Yaroslav-Naft/document-converter/README.md

 1. Install modules and dependencies `npm i`

-2. Build and compile the code
+2. Build and compile the code `npm build`

 To start the server and test the api: